-The RWMG provided overall direction in the development and preparation of this 2013 IRWM Plan.
-The RWMG was assisted in preparing Plan documents by a team of consultants that included:
+The RWMG provided overall direction in the development and preparation of the 2019 IRWM Plan Update.
+The RWMG was assisted in preparing both the 2013 and 2019 Plan documents by a team of consultants that included:

-- RMC Water and Environment
+- Woodard & Curran (formerly RMC Water and Environment)

 - Katz and Associates

 - Michael R. Welch, Ph.D., P.E., Consulting Engineer

 - CityPlace Planning

 - PACE

 - AECOM